ZeOs360/VmwareHardenedLoader/README.md

 VMware virtual graphic card information could be detected by querying DXGI interface, which could be modified by editing graphic driver files.

 You can use whatever you want.
-I used “BMware SVGA 3D” to change the virtual graphics card information.
+I used “ZeOs SVGA 3D” to change the virtual graphics card information.
 ```bash
 @echo off